dbazhenov/nginx-php-mongodb-docker-compose/README.md

-# Application for a post about running Nginx + PHP + MongoDB with Docker-Compose.
+# How to Develop a Simple Web Application Using Docker, Nginx, PHP and MongoDB

 The repository contains files for preparing the environment and running a simple PHP script.